 To ensure that marketing and communications at the University of North Dakota are inclusive, it is important that marketing and communication professionals across campus receive appropriate training that may include the following:

-- Annual review of Diversity & Inclusion Guidelines
+- Annual review of these Diversity & Inclusion Guidelines.

 It is important to regularly assess UND’s marketing and communications as part of ongoing efforts to foster a safe, welcoming and inclusive campus climate.
 The primary methods of assessment include:

-- Audit: Prior to distribution, review marketing and communications to ensure they are following the diversity and inclusion guidelines listed in this document.
+- Audit: Prior to distribution, review marketing and communications to ensure they are following these diversity and inclusion guidelines.

-- Focus Groups: Once per year, Marketing & Communications in partnership with Diversity & Inclusion will hold focus groups with key constituents to obtain feedback and suggestions on how to improve UND’s marketing and communications.
+- Focus Groups: Marketing & Communications, in partnership with Student Diversity & Inclusion, will hold periodic focus groups with key constituents to obtain feedback and suggestions on how to improve UND’s marketing and communications.
 This feedback will be shared with Marketing Council representatives across campus.